RAzaALy/cafeManagment/README.md

 ### Notes

-- Make sure MongoDB is running locally or on a remote server before running the backend.
+- Make sure MongoDB is running locally (using mongo-compass or terminal)  or on a remote server before running the backend.
 - Validation is applied to ensure correct data entry in both the frontend and backend.